 additional information such as actual tidal height and local weather to surrounding ships or to a shore authority (Message 8).

-The AIS service may also enhance and complement Aids to Navigation functionality by providing:
+The AIS service may also enhance and complement Aids to Navigation functionality by providing virtual AIS AtoN.

-synthetic AIS AtoN;

-virtual AIS AtoN.

 It should be noted that AIS is essentially a communications system, not a PNT system, and only provides position information obtained from another source (e.g. GPS).
 Further developments in AIS Technology are anticipated.

-Future Systems (New Functionality of Existing Systems)
+Potential extension of Existing Systems

-Future systems (R-Mode on MF beacon and AIS)
+R-Mode on MF beacon and AIS

 At present the two maritime systems with widespread distribution, namely the IALA MF beacon system and the AIS Services, would be candidates for modification to add R-mode functionality.